flnzba/oetv-tennis-analytics/README.md

 1. Normalized Ranking
 2. If I have an ITN of X then I am better then Y% of players
+3. If I have an ITN of X then I am better then Y% of players in my age group
+4. If I have an ITN of X then I am better then Y% of players in my region
+5. Change of number of players since last Date X

 ## Prerequisites